Occupation of Mongolia: Aftermath

-In 2002, the Republic of China announced that it now recognized Mongolia as an independent country, excluding Mongolia from the official maps of the Republic of China and requiring Mongolian citizens visiting Taiwan to produce passports.
+In 2002, the Government of the Republic of China announced that it now recognized Mongolia as an independent country again, excluding Mongolia from the official maps of the Republic of China and requiring Mongolian citizens visiting Taiwan to produce passports.
 Informal relations were established between Mongolia and Taiwan via trade offices in Ulan Bator and Taipei but without formal diplomatic recognition.
 The One-China policy makes Mongolia recognize only the People's Republic of China.
-No legislative actions were taken to address concerns over the Republic of China's constitutional claims to Mongolia, as amending the Constitution of the Republic of China is a politically-sensitive issue with the political status of Taiwan.
+In 2012, the Mainland Affairs Council issued a statement saying that "Mongolia (formerly known as Outer Mongolia in Taiwan) has never been part of its constitutionally claimed territory."

-Buryats served in Ungern's army since Russians abused the Buryats, which made Stalin.
-During Stalin's persecutions, Mongolia became a refuge for fleeing Buryats.
-The Soviets used tactics to divided the Mongols away from the Tuvans and the Buryats.
-Soviet media launched an anti-Buddhist campaign in Buryatia.
-Mongol nationalism in Transbaikalia and Buryatia was equated with Grigorii Semenov by the Mongolian communists and the Soviets.
+Many Buryats had served in Ungern's army and with Stalin's ensuing persecutions, Mongolia became a refuge for many fleeing Buryats.
+The Soviets divided the Mongols away from the Tuvan and the Buryat peoples, though they had been separate during the preceding Russian Empire and the time of the Uryankhay Republic.
+During Soviet rule, Bolshevik officials conducted an anti-Buddhist campaign in Buryatia, executing many in a cultural and intelligentsia purge.
 The Soviets faced opposition in their anti-religious campaign from Buryat clerics.
+Mongol nationalism in Transbaikalia and Buryatia was equated with Grigory Semenov by the Mongolian communists and the Soviets.
 The Buryat-Mongolia Communist Party First Secretary Verbanov was executed in Stalin's purge.
-A Russian president now rules Buryatia, and Russians make up most of Buryatia's population because massive Buryat deaths had occurred during Russian rule, and Russians settled Buryatia.
+Buryatia and Tuva are today part of the Russian Federation, with ethnic Russians making up most of Buryatia's population since the turn of the 20th century.